A word on stability in the wake of another tumultuous week in an AFC North town.

 Bengals president Mike Brown chairs a draft roundtable that synthesizes evaluations from the personnel department buttressed by reports from the coaches.
 As the organization has moved from a coaching-centric draft process, Lewis has praised Tobin's work in building a draft board where the Bengals have become comfortable sticking to grades and opting to take the best player available regardless of position and needs.

-As last year proved, the Bengals don’t like to give up draft picks.
-With the status of unsigned starting right tackle
+As last year proved, the Bengals don't like to give up draft picks.
+With the status of unsigned starting right tackle Andre Smith staring at them as the second round began, they chose to re-sign him instead of taking a tackle with the 35th pick.
+That opened the door for North Carolina running back Giovani Bernard, an NFL Rookie of the Year candidate.

 What will be this year?